American detained in North Korea gets job back with Ohio city

 The agreement signed by Fowle stipulates that he not travel where "the predictable result of which could include extended incarceration,” the agreement stated.

-Isolated North Korea, a hereditary dictatorship centred on the ruling Kim family, is particularly sensitive to religious proselytizing.
+Isolated North Korea, a hereditary dictatorship centered on the ruling Kim family, is particularly sensitive to religious proselytizing.

 The North Korean government has often tried to use the release of foreign captives as a way to build domestic political support for its leaders.
 It also has welcomed thousands of tourists a year who have visited without incident on trips managed by the state.